nazna/archived-example-flask-tinydb-server/README.md

-# Flask TinyDB server example
+# example-flask-tinydb-server

-Flask+TinyDBでAPIサーバーをたてるサンプル
+> A example server with flask and tinydb

 ## Usage